For Medical Negligence Claims Call 01772 783314

 Errors in amputating the incorrect limb.

-When you instruct MG Legal, as part of the evidencing process you will be sent to see a medical expert, and depending on the severity and type of your injuries potentially two or three experts.
-The medical expert will produce a report which summarises your injuries and gives the most likely prognosis for your injuries.
+When you instruct MG Legal, you will see a medical expert regarding your medical injuries.
+The medical expert will produce a full medical report report which summarises your injuries and gives the most likely prognosis for your injuries.

 Loss of both arms: Awards can reach as much as £281,520.00 if both arms are lost close to the shoulder;